Why Do Dogs Get Stuck Together? Understanding Dog Mating Behavior

 Sperm Quality and Timing

-Is Every Tie a Guarantee of Pregnancy?
+Is Every Time a Guarantee of Pregnancy?

-Situation Pregnancy Likely?
+Situation Pregnancy likely?

-Tie happens during fertile days Yes, likely
+A tie happens during fertile days More likely

-Tie happens outside fertile days Less likely
+A tie happens outside fertile days Less likely

 No tie (but ejaculation happens) Still possible